Ackjosh/RFAS/README.md

-Of course.
-Here is the README for the RFAS project, formatted correctly with Markdown syntax.

 # Realtime Fuel Availability System (RFAS)

 A full-stack application providing a live platform for fuel stations to report their fuel levels and for drivers to locate available fuel nearby.